sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-01-intro/btp-ea-onboard-01-intro.md

 [Environments](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/15547f7e7ecd47ee9fa052b0e18c7b0a.html?locale=en-US) constitute the actual platform-as-a-service offering of SAP BTP that allows for the development and administration of business applications.

-Infrastructure Provider such as AWS, Azure, GCP or Alibaba Cloud provide the [Multi-Cloud Foundation](https://help.sap.com/docs/BTP/b017fc4f944e4eb5b31501b3d1b6a1f0/06b6fb3d45d040429e36f0359d2fe1f2.html?locale=en-US) which comprises three different environments:
+Infrastructure Providers such as AWS, Azure, GCP or Alibaba Cloud provides the [Multi-Cloud Foundation](https://help.sap.com/docs/BTP/b017fc4f944e4eb5b31501b3d1b6a1f0/06b6fb3d45d040429e36f0359d2fe1f2.html?locale=en-US) which comprises three different environments:

 - Cloud Foundry environment, the Platform-as-a-Service (PaaS) technology for many BTP services
 - Kyma environment, a Kubernetes runtime to build cloud-native Kubernetes-based extensions
 - ABAP environment

-SAP data center provide the NEO Environment with a limited set of services.
+SAP data center provides the NEO Environment with a limited set of services.

 To actually use an environment in a subaccount, you need to enable it by creating an instance of that environment, which will be explained later in the mission.